methlox/ISRO/README.md

 # About

-Redesigning India Space Research Organization official website as a personal project.
+Redesigning India's Space Research Organization official website as a personal project.

 ## Progress